The Fat Tail: Chapter overview

-In order to mitigate the risks of political terrorism, it is useful to map the terrorist groups and their goals, tactics, and membership.
-This is a difficult undertaking, which requires an understanding of the environment in which terrorists operate and their organizational structure.
-Corporations and financial institutions can incorporate planning for terrorist attacks into their planning for events such as building damage, utilities failures, and threats to their employees.
+To mitigate the risks of political terrorism, it is helpful to map the terrorist groups and their goals, tactics, and membership.
+This complex undertaking requires an understanding of the environment in which terrorists operate and their organizational structure.
+Corporations and financial institutions can incorporate planning for terrorist attacks into their planning for events such as building damage, utility failures, and threats to their employees.
 Governments can attempt to prevent terrorist attacks through policing, military action, or accommodating terrorists’ demands.
 Given the diverse nature of terrorist groups, a varied approach to mitigating the risk of terrorism is required.